 When researchers are sharing data/specimens with other entities, whether as the provider or recipient, formal agreements may be warranted.
 See the University's Office of Sponsored Projects policy and form for establishing Data Use Agreements.
 Contact the University Technology Transfer Office for information about Materials Transfer Agreements.

 When applicable, investigators must attach approved Data Use Agreements and Materials Transfer Agreements to new projects or amendment packages (for newly added agreements) in IRBNet for IRB review or exempt determination.

 When research data will be linked, directly or indirectly to PPII, the University IRB will not approve the research unless precautions are adequate to safeguard data confidentiality during data collection, storage, analysis, and dispensation.
 The University IRB balances requirements for protecting the confidentiality of research data with the level of risk associated with unauthorized disclosure, legal obligations related to confidentiality, and the confidentiality commitment made to research participants.

 For research involving information that may be considered sensitive (e.g., mental illness, cognitive impairment, physical disabilities, STDs, drug and alcohol abuse), the IRB will assess the need for more robust safeguards, including Certificates of Confidentiality.

 Unauthorized Disclosure of Information

-Investigators must inform the IRB immediately in the event of an unauthorized release or loss of subjects' private or confidential information.
-For more information, see IRB policy for reporting problems.
+Investigators must inform the IRB immediately in the event of an unauthorized release or loss of participants' private or confidential information.
+The IRB may determine the breach of confidentiality to constitute noncompliance and/or an unanticipated problem involving risks to participants or others.
+For more information, see IRB policy for reporting problems in research.